benbarth/hacktoberfest-swag/README.md

 ## What is Hacktoberfest?

-"Hacktoberfest is a month-long celebration of open source software." - _DigitalOcean_
+"Hacktoberfest is a month-long celebration of open source software." - _DigitalOcean_ Hacktoberfest is a month-long celebration of open source software run by DigitalOcean in partnership with GitHub and Twilio.
+Hacktoberfest is open to everyone in our global community!

 Hacktoberfest is open to everyone.
 For the [official limited edition Hacktoberfest shirt](https://hacktoberfest.digitalocean.com), _you must register and make four pull requests_ in the month of October (to a repository with the _hacktoberfest_ label) - you can even contribute to this repository!
 You can sign up at [hacktoberfest.digitalocean.com](https://hacktoberfest.digitalocean.com).